 - B43.
 Prior to commencing Quarrying Operations in the Stage 8 Area, the Applicant must make an application to TfNSW under Section 138 of the Roads Act 1993 for any proposed works within the Hume Highway Motorway Road Reserve (including the area under the Menangle Bridges). - B44.
-The Applicant must enter into a legally binding agreement with TfNSW (eg a licence, not a lease or an easement), for the construction, operation and decommissioning of the conveyor within the Hume Highway Motorway Road Reserve (including under the Menangle Bridges).
+The Applicant must enter into a legally binding agreement with TfNSW (eg a licence, not a lease or an easement), for the operation and ongoing maintenance of the section of the haul road and associated infrastructure within the Hume Highway Motorway Road Reserve (including under the Menangle Bridges).
 The legally binding agreement must be executed prior to any construction within the road reserve.
 All TfNSW legal costs associated with drafting and executing the legally binding agreement must be borne by the Applicant. - B45.
-The Applicant must: - (a) provide a sealed access under and adjacent to the Menangle Bridges and comply with TfNSW drainage and pavement standards; - (b) restrict vehicular access under Menangle Bridge to light vehicles only; - (c) provide unrestricted access to TfNSW to undertake maintenance on the Menangle Bridges and associated facilities at all times: - (d) remove any detritus associated the construction and use of the access road under and adjacent to the Menangle Bridges; - (e) protect the piers of the Menangle Bridges, as well as any other part of the bridge structure and associated facilities from any potential damage as a result of the development; - B46.
-In making the application to TfNSW required under condition B43, the Applicant must provide:
+The Applicant must: - (a) provide an appropriately designed sealed access under and adjacent to the Menangle Bridges and comply with TfNSW drainage and pavement standards;

+(b) Deleted

-- (a) details demonstrating how the requirements in condition B45 will be met during the early establishment phase of the development, including: - (i) sealing and drainage design details for the access road under and adjacent to the Menangle Bridges; and - (ii) anchoring details for any structure(s) associated with the development that may become floating debris during flood events; and - (b) details demonstrating how the compliance with the requirements in condition B45 will be maintained over the life of the development. - B47.
+- (c) provide unrestricted access to TfNSW to undertake maintenance on the Menangle Bridges and associated facilities at all times; - (d) remove any detritus associated with the construction and use of the access and haul road under and adjacent to the Menangle Bridges; and - (e) protect the piers of the Menangle Bridges, as well as any other part of the bridge structure and associated facilities from any potential damage as a result of the development; - B46.
+In making the application to TfNSW required under condition B43, the Applicant must provide: - (a) details demonstrating how the requirements in condition B45 will be met during the early establishment phase of the development, including: - (i) sealing and drainage design details for the access road under and adjacent to the Menangle Bridges; and - (ii) anchoring details for any structure(s) associated with the development that may become floating debris during flood events; and - (b) details demonstrating how the compliance with the requirements in condition B45 will be maintained over the life of the development. - B47.
 The Applicant must ensure that works undertaken within the Hume Highway Motorway Road Reserve do not in any way destabilise the foundations of the Hume Highway, including the Menangle Bridges.
 Should rectification works be required as a result of the development, they must be undertaken by the Applicant in accordance with TfNSW requirements and standards, and at no expense to TfNSW. - B48.
 The Applicant must not undertake any works within the Hume Highway Motorway Road Reserve (including the area under the Menangle Bridges) without the consent of TfNSW under Section 138 of the Roads Act 1993.